 Tuesday, 19 July 2016

-Doctoral students at History at NUI Galway are eligible to apply for the annual Foundtation Travel Bursary in History.
+Foundation Travel Bursary for NUI Galway History postgrads (awarded annually) Doctoral students at History at NUI Galway are eligible to apply for the annual Foundation Travel Bursary in History.
 Awarded for the first time in 2016-17,this Bursary is made possible thanks to the generosity of a private donor.
 The next award will be made in autumn 2018.
-The of the Bursary as awaraded in 2017/18 may be viewed as general guidance.
-All enquiries to firstname.lastname@example.org
+The Terms and Conditions of the Foundation Travel Bursary in History as awarded in 2017/18 may be viewed here as general guidance. please click link for The Terms and Conditions of The Foundation Travel Bursary All enquiries to firstname.lastname@example.org

 Tuesday, 5 April 2016